cntm-dev/connectome-main/README.md

 Welcome to Ontology's source code repository!

-Ontology is dedicated to creating a modularized, freely configurable, interoperable cross-chain, high-performance, and horizcntmally scalable blockchain infrastructure system.
-Ontology makes deploying and invoking decentralized applications easier.
+Ontology is dedicated to develop a high-performance blockchain infrastructure which is customizable to different business requirements.

+Prerequisites for getting started with development on the Ontology networks are:

+- Mainstream coding and development experience
+- Understanding of your business scenario/requirements
+- NO need for previous Blockchain Engineer experience

+The Ontology core tech team, the community and the ecosystem can all support you in development.
+MainNet, TestNet, SmartX and a Docker imange for Ontology, SmartX and Ontology Explorer combined makes it easy to start.

+Ontology makes getting started easier!

-The code is currently alpha quality, but it is in the process of rapid development.
-The master code may be unstable; stable versions can be downloaded in the release page.
+The code is currently Alpha phase of the release life cycle, but rapidly under development for Beta.
+The master code may be unstable, but stable versions can be found under the [release page](https://github.com/cntmio/cntmology/releases).

-The public test network is described below.
-We sincerely welcome and hope more developers join Ontology.
+We sincerely welcome developers to Ontology.

 ## Features

 - Scalable lightweight universal smart ccntmract
 - Scalable WASM ccntmract support